Agreement Terms & Conditions

 22.2 The Provider shall remain responsible to the Customer for the performance of any subcontracted obligations under this Agreement.

-22.3 Notwithstanding any other provision of this Agreement, the Customer acknowledges and agrees that the Provider may subcontract to any reputable third party hosting business the hosting of the Platform and the provision of services in relation to the support and maintenance of elements of the Platform.
+22.3 Notwithstanding any other provision of this Agreement, the Customer acknowledges and agrees that the Provider may subcontract to any reputable Third Party Service Provider the hosting of the Platform and the provision of services in relation to the support and maintenance of elements of the Platform.

-23.1 The Customer hereby agrees that the Provider may assign, transfer, or otherwise deal with the Provider's contractual rights and obligations under this Agreement.
+23.1 The Customer hereby agrees that the Provider may, after 30 days' written notice to Customer, assign or transfer the Provider's contractual rights and obligations under this Agreement.

 23.2 The Customer may not assign, transfer, or otherwise deal with the Customer's contractual rights and/or obligations under this Agreement without the prior written evidence of a change of ownership.